 If psychotherapy doesn’t work, medication can also be effective in treating PTSD.
 People with PTSD process threats differently, and, therefore, correcting the balance of neurotransmitters may help calm the urgent sense of “fight or flight” that people experience.
 Medicines for PTSD generally include SSRIs or SNRIs, but because everyone’s PTSD is different, a person could be prescribed MAOIs, antipsychotics, beta-blockers, or benzodiazepines.

 In some cases, ketamine therapy in patients with PTSD has been effective in reducing the severity of symptoms.
 It is believed to have the ability to reprogram memories related to traumatic experiences and expel the trauma.
 The benefit of ketamine as a treatment is that the effects are often felt immediately as opposed to a traditional SSRI which can take months to become effective.
 With more investigation on long-term efficacy, ketamine could be a viable option to treat PTSD, particularly because PTSD can be treatment-resistant.

 Vitalitas Denver is a leading ketamine treatment center with staff available to identify the best options for treatment.
-If you or a loved one are seeking PTSD treatments or are experiencing any combination of the conditions described above, don’t hesitate to complete the brief form below to request your free consultation.
+If you or a loved one are seeking PTSD treatments or are experiencing any combination of the conditions described above, don’t hesitate to complete the brief form below to request a consultation.